Get to know yourself a little better! Grab the free printable to start your 52 weeks of self-discovery now and unlock your true potential.

 - Make time to write: Make sure you set aside time beyond regular planning.
 I’m in my journal all day since it’s my to-do list, planner, notetaker, doodle pad, and motivational aid.
-So, I have to set aside a little time each week to go deeper.
+It’s part of my morning routine and my evening routine.
+But I also set aside a little time each week to go deeper.
 I sit quietly for a few minutes, clear my mind of the tasks of the day, and try to focus on the question in front of me.

 - Start with a fresh page each time: When answering these prompts, I suggest a clean page each time.
 You should feel free to focus 100% on yourself on this page.
 No tasks, no reminders, no obligations to other people.
 This is your time to listen to yourself.

 - Pick 1 prompt each week: Write a page about it.
 If you feel like writing more, go for it!